cwsmith/pvloadvsdisplacement/README.md

 ![plot](plot.png)

-# How to use
+# Load the plugin (first use only)
+* Tools->Manage Plugins
+* Click 'Load New ...'
+* Select 'loadVsDisp.xml'

+# Create a load vs displacement plot
 * Open a pvd file
 * select some elements via 'select elements through'
 * Filters->Alphabetical->Extract Selection
 * Click apply
-* Filters->Alphabetical->Programmable Filter
-* Paste loadVsDisp.4.3.py into the 'Script' text box
+* Filters->Alphabetical->Load Vs Displacement
+* Set 'displacementFieldName' to the name of the VTU field containing the displacement field - typically 'Solution' or 'disp'
-* Set 'Output Data Set Type' to 'vtkTable'
+* Set 'numStressFields' equal to the number of VTU stress fields
+* Set 'stressFieldName' to the base name of the VTU stress field - typically 'Cauchy_Stress_' or 'Stress_'
 * Set 'Field Association' to 'Row Data'
 * Click apply
 * Click the row in the spreadsheet window - it should become shaded